AnkeG/shortestpath/README.md

 'esc' -- reset the game board

 ## To-do list:
-1. add animation to show the path finding process
-2. clearer GUI for set barrier and end points
+1. clearer GUI for set barrier and end points
-3. implementing A * path finding as second spt option
+2. implementing A * path finding as second spt option